 Casino cuff, flowback cuff, Neapolitan cuff, Milanese cuff, Portofino cuff.
 Some even call it the James Bond cuff.
-You might know it as any of these names, but Turnbull & Asser calls it the two-button turnback cuff and Frank Foster calls it the cocktail cuff.
-Tom Ford calls it the Dr. No cuff when they made it for Spectre.
+You might know it as any of these names, but Turnbull & Asser call it the two-button turnback cuff and Frank Foster called it the cocktail cuff.
+Tom Ford called it the Dr. No cuff when they made it for Spectre.
 I’m partial to the cocktail cuff name myself.
 Terence Young, the director of Dr. No, From Russia with Love, and Thunderball dressed James Bond as he dressed himself.
 Not only did he bring Sean Connery to his tailor, Anthony Sinclair, but also to his shirtmaker, Turnbull & Asser, and Young himself wore cocktail cuffs.

 I’ve read many things about the origins of the cuff, and most people say that they were designed for the James Bond movies and designed for evening wear.
 Turnbull & Asser claims to have invented them.
 Frank Foster says that he invented them, and in fact he made some of Connery’s shirts in Dr. No. Yet another story says they were invented for David Niven by Ede & Ravenscroft or Hawes & Curtis.
 The cuff origin’s may actually be from a century before James Bond wore them, and the true origins of the cuff are unknown.